Buying Property in Brisbane

 Australia as a whole has experienced huge increases in real estate prices over the past two decades, prompting many commentators to suggest that cheap credit has fuelled a large house price bubble.
 Prices began to stagnate, and then fell, in 2010, stoking fears that the bubble was collapsing, before a significant recovery in 2013.

-The uncertainty surrounding the market shouldn’t put off new arrivals looking to buy a home in Brisbane, but does mean that an extra level of research and consideration is required.
+The uncertainty surrounding the market shouldn’t put off those looking to move abroad and buy a home in Brisbane, but it does mean that an extra level of research and consideration is required.